-New lenses are those which are in production.
+New lenses are those that are in production.
 As simple as that.

-Current are all those lenses which (while not new) are natively mountable and supported on bodies which are in current production.
+Current are all those lenses that (while not new) are natively mountable and supported on bodies that are in current production.

-Legacy are all those photographic lenses which cannot natively be mounted on any new body without the use of an adapter.
-As such, I’m using the term legacy in a sense related to its use within IT: an outdated part of the system, which either has to be replaced or adapted to.
+Legacy are all those photographic lenses that cannot natively be mounted on any new body without the use of an adapter.
+As such, I’m using the term legacy in a sense related to its use within IT: an outdated part of the system, that either has to be replaced or adapted to.

 Relatedly, adapting lenses, is hacking3 as you combine a lens to a body using a third-party adapter.
 Adapting is hacking because it represents a user’s intent to circumvent a designed limitation or incompatibility.

 You adapt a lens when you put an adapter between your Canon dSLR body and your Nikon F lens whereas when you mount a Nikon AI-s lens on your Nikon D750 without an adapter, you’re not adapting or hacking, because while AI-s lenses were not designed with digital in mind, your D750 supports all the original features of the AI-s lens… Similarly, I stress ‘third-party adapter’ because I do not feel that putting a Nikon G lens on the Nikon Z mirrorless body using Nikon’s FTZ adapter (often sold bundled with a new Z-class body) is hacking.
 The same goes for Canon and Sony.